-According to the Air Force, “ADHPLRP participants receive repayment of loans used to finance health profession education.
+According to the Air Force, “Air Force Active Duty Health Professions Repayment Program (ADHPLRP) participants receive repayment of loans used to finance health profession education.
 Repayment may consist of loan amounts for principal, interest and reasonable educational and living expenses.”

 State loan forgiveness programs for nurses

-Florida nurses can apply for the Nursing Student Loan Forgiveness Program, which was created to encourage nurses to work in Health Professional Shortage Areas in Florida.
+Florida nurses can apply for the Nursing Student Loan Forgiveness Program, which was created to encourage nurses to work in health professional shortage areas in Florida.

 According to the Illinois Student Assistance Commission, “The annual award to qualified physicians, certified nurse practitioners, registered professional nurses, certified nursing assistants and licensed practical nurses may be up to $5,000 to repay their student loan debt.
 This award may be received for up to a maximum of four years.”

 Kentucky offers nurses the Kentucky State Loan Repayment Program (KSLRP).
-This program is open to licensed Nurse Practitioners, Certified Nurse-Midwives, Registered Nurses and Psychiatric Nurse Specialists working full-time in an eligible KSLRP site in Kentucky.
+This program is open to licensed nurse practitioners, certified nurse-midwives, registered nurses and psychiatric nurse specialists working full-time in an eligible KSLRP site in Kentucky.

 This loan repayment program varies from similar programs in that it offers loan repayment as a 50-50 match.
-Federal funds provided by the KSLRP must be matched by a sponsor source, which can include the employer, private foundations, corporations, community organizations or philanthropies.
+But federal funds provided by the KSLRP must be matched by a sponsor source.
+This can include the employer, private foundations, corporations, community organizations or philanthropies.

 The Louisiana State Loan Repayment Program provides student loan debt relief for certified nurse practitioners, certified nurse midwives, and psychiatric nurse specialists working in rural and inner-city environments.

-The Janet L. Hoffman Loan Assistance Repayment Program (LARP) offers loan repayment to Maryland residents who work as degree-holding registered nurses (school nurses are ineligible).
+The Janet L. Hoffman Loan Assistance Repayment Program offers loan repayment to Maryland residents who work as degree-holding registered nurses (school nurses are ineligible).

-Eligible nurses must work with the developmentally disabled or in a licensed nursing home for a minimum two-year commitment.
-The loan repayment program can be extended to four years total.
-Nurses can receive $5,000 annually in loan forgiveness.
+Eligible nurses must work with the developmentally disabled or in a licensed nursing home for a minimum of a two-year commitment.
+And the loan repayment program can be extended to four years total.
+Nurses can receive $6,000 annually in loan forgiveness.

 The Nurse Education Assistance Loan Program is a loan forgiveness program that provides financial assistance for nursing students in Ohio.

 Pennsylvania provides loan repayment for nurses through the Pennsylvania Primary Care Loan Repayment Program.
-Certified registered nurse practitioners and certified nurse midwives must work in designated Health Professional Shortage areas to be eligible.
+Certified registered nurse practitioners and certified nurse midwives must work in designated health professional shortage areas to be eligible.

-Qualifying full-time candidates can receive up to $60,000 for a two-year work commitment.
-Half-time candidates can receive up to $30,000 for a two-year commitment.
+Qualifying candidates can receive up to $48,000 for two years of full-time service.
+In addition, half-time candidates can receive up to $24,000 for a two-year commitment.

 The Rural Communities Health Care Investment Program offers Texas nurses student loan repayment.
 To qualify, nurses must commit to working at least 12 consecutive months in a qualified rural community.
 The maximum loan repayment through this program is $10,000.

-Hospital loan repayment & reimbursement programs
+Hospital loan repayment and reimbursement programs

-- Cleveland Clinic: One of the largest hospitals in the U.S., The Cleveland Clinic, offers tuition assistance to nurses after 12 months of employment and upon completing required courses.
+- Cleveland Clinic: One of the largest hospitals in the U.S., the Cleveland Clinic offers tuition assistance to nurses after 12 months of employment and upon completing required courses.
 Tuition reimbursement amounts are based on employment status and type of degree.